ajitsingh98/Data-Science-Interview-Questions-Answers/calculus_and_algorithmic_differentiation.md

 ---

-30. Answer the following given that a computational graph of a function has N inputs and M outputs.
+Q. Answer the following given that a computational graph of a function has N inputs and M outputs.
 1. True or False?